eeoooue/simulated-annealing/README.md

 ### Interactive Demo

-While the cooling of the system is typically automated, you can try performing simulated annealing by hand using this [interactive demo](https://eeoooue.github.io/simulated-annealing/).

-The static web app presents a typical **Travelling Salesman Problem** for a map featuring 50 locations.
+While the cooling of the system is typically automated, you can try performing simulated annealing by hand using this [interactive demo](https://eeoooue.github.io/simulated-annealing/), which presents a typical **Travelling Salesman Problem** for a map featuring 50 locations.

 To emulate the annealing process, first 'heat up' the system by raising the temperature until it appears 'melted'.